What we do

 Sign up now for updates from the Marine Conservation Society, to receive the latest beach news and to create your own list of favourite beaches.

-There is no simple solution to this type of pollution – but if we all work together we can improve coastal bathing water quality.
+There is no simple solution to this type of pollution – but if we all work together we can improve water quality at our beaches whatever the weather.

 YOU can help improve coastal water quality with these few simple steps;